Big retailers team up on mobile payments plan

 The swift rise of mobile payment processing tools in recent years has led some observers to forecast a future in which wallets are left at home.
 That could transform retailing, but also create security issues, particularly if mobile devices are lost or stolen.

-Currently, credit card companies charge merchants transaction fees - and mobile payment players like Square and PayPal have to exact such fees too.

-Other companies, such as AT&T and phone makers from Research In Motion to Apple Inc, are likely to demand a cut of sales.
-This puts U.S. retailers in the uncomfortable position of possibly surrendering more margin.

-Companies involved in MCX along with Wal-Mart, Target and Seven & I Holdings Co Ltd's 7-Eleven include Alon Brands, Best Buy Co Inc, CVS Caremark Corp, Darden Restaurants Inc, HMSHost, Hy-Vee Inc, Lowe's Cos Inc, Publix Super Markets Inc, Sears Holdings Corp, Shell Oil Products US and Sunoco Inc.
+Companies involved in MCX along with Wal-Mart, Target and Seven & I Holdings Co Ltd's (3382.T) 7-Eleven include Alon Brands, Best Buy Co Inc (BBY.N), CVS Caremark Corp (CVS.N), Darden Restaurants Inc (DRI.N), HMSHost, Hy-Vee Inc, Lowe's Cos Inc (LOW.N), Publix Super Markets Inc, Sears Holdings Corp (SHLD.O), Shell Oil Products US and Sunoco Inc (SUN.N).

 The group said it planned to announce more members in the coming months.